wenhao-gao/SynNet/INSTRUCTIONS.md

     The default split ratio is 6:2:2.

     ```bash
-    python scripts/05-st_split.py
+    python scripts/st_split.py \
+        --input-file "data/pre-process/synthetic-trees-filtered.json.gz"
+        --output-dir "data/pre-process/split"
     ```

 4. Featurization and

    > :bulb: All following steps depend on the representations for the data.
-Hence, you have to specify the parameters for the reprensations as input argument for most of the scripts so that it can operate on the right data.
+Hence, you have to specify the parameters for the representations as input argument for most of the scripts so that it can operate on the right data.

    We organize each *synthetic tree* into states and actions.
    That is, we break down each tree to the action at each iteration ("Add", "Expand", "Extend", "End") and a corresponding "super state" vector.
    We call it "super state" here, as it contains all states for all networks.
-   However, recall that the input that the state vector is different for each network.
+   However, recall that the input state vector is different for each network.

     ```bash
     python scripts/06-st2steps.py